Syrve/front.api.doc/v6/en/CashRegisters.md

 var cashRegisterFactory = new SampleCashRegisterFactory();
 PluginContext.Operations.RegisterCashRegisterFactory(cashRegisterFactory)
 ```
-You need this to make your new FCR model visible in Syrve RMS so you can then add it and set up as cash register equipment on your POS.
+You need this to make your new FCR model visible in Syrve Office so you can then add it and set up as cash register equipment on your POS.

 ![NewCashRegisterModel]({{ site.baseurl }}/img/cashRegister/newCashRegisterModel.png)